dan-nagle/h2m/README.txt

 BEHAVIOR

 The h2m autofortran tool will attempt to translate struct, function, macros, enum, and variable declarations.
-It is not designed to translate program code.
-For example, if a function definition is provided, it will be commented out in the translated fortran.
+It is not designed to translate complex program code.
+For example, if a function definition is provided, it will be commented out in Untranslatable features will be commented out.
+Invalid names begining with an underscore will be prefixed with 'h2m' to create a valid name.
-Generally, any feature that cannot be translated due to an invalid name or limitations with the -q option.
-Warnings about invalid names or commented out lines will be printed to standard error unless supressed.
+Warnings about invalid names or commented out lines will be printed to standard error unless supressed with the -q or -s option.
 Each file is translated into exactly one fortran module.
-If necessary, USE statements will link them based on dependencies in the header files.
+During recursion, USE statements will link them based on dependencies in the header files.
+Note that this will result in many more USE statements than are probably necessary for any given module.

 Errors: In the case of some errors, the program will terminate and the output file will be deleted.
 Most, however, are expected to be minor and processing will continue.
+For example, many errors raised by Clang as it processes header files are completely irrelevant to h2m.

 Macros: Because fortran has no equivalent to the C macro, macros are traslated into functions.
 However, because types often cannot be determined for macros,